I'm So Glad You Asked “What's a Bundle Sale or a Giveaway event?”

 - bundles offered every year that have grown beyond their name (looking at you BC -Blogging Concentrated- Stack with much more than just blogging!
 I’ve bought 3-4 BC Stacks I think!)

 Some bundles and giveaways (they are slightly different – one for sale, the other offered free) include a charitable component as well (the 5DayDeal for photo/video did, the Calhoun + Dunham gave to Kiva, Melissa Brown ran a bundle with all proceeds to charity BlinkNow).

 Naturally I’m fond of the two bundles I’ve participated in – The Great Big Life and Biz Bundle from Kelly McCausey and the Laptop Lifestyle Business Bundle from Angela Wills.
-[Angela runs hers a bit differently – all the contributed products come only from those who are paid members of her membership/training program and she gives most of the bundle sale profits back to the members through increased affiliate commissions.
-Disclosure – I’m a happy member of Angela’s community, I’ve contributed to the March edition of the bundle and that is my affiliate link. 😊 ]
+[Angela no longer runs events such as this – but hers were built for her membership – all the contributed products come only from those who are paid members of her membership/training program and she gives most of the bundle sale profits back to the members through increased affiliate commissions. ]

 Full disclosure – I’ve bought more than bundles than I can probably count over the last 5 years, but in the past 12 months I have also begun to participate in bundles by contributing items to the sale.
 Here's my advice as both a buyer and a contributor.